catppuccin/musicbee/README.md

 ## About

-An unofficial WIP [Catppuccin](https://github.com/catppuccin/catppuccin) theme for [MusicBee](https://getmusicbee.com/).
+A still very WIP [Catppuccin](https://github.com/catppuccin/catppuccin) theme for [MusicBee](https://getmusicbee.com/).

-Based on the [dracula musicbee theme](https://github.com/dracula/musicbee), which itself is based on the [MaterialMix](https://getmusicbee.com/addons/skins/203/materialmix-hidpi-supported/) theme.
+Based on [this](https://github.com/dracula/musicbee) Dracula MusicBee theme, which is based on the [MaterialMix](https://getmusicbee.com/addons/skins/203/materialmix-hidpi-supported/) theme.

 ## Usage